Home > Street Seating and Dining Options for Closed City Streets

 Since these lights have built-in solar cells, no main electrical connection is required and no wiring is required between each light.

-Bollards can be used to define the boundary of the street seating area at night and for added safety for pedestrians.
+Bollards can be used to define the boundary of the street seating or dining area at night and also provide added safety for pedestrians.

 Solar bollards are particularly useful for this application because they don’t require any connection to mains electric supply, but are totally self-contained.